Backgrounders/email-sidekiq-rails-4.2/README.md

 end
 ```

-The results on the browser looks like this:
+The results show up in the browser when the email is sent:

 ![email sent to us](public/email.png)